Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Introduction

-In this paper, we introduce the concept of \textit{LLM hacking}\footnote{We use ``hacking'' in the statistical sense (analogous to $p$-hacking).
-This is unrelated to cybersecurity or unauthorized system intrusion.}, describing the phenomenon where researchers' LLM configuration choices result in incorrect downstream scientific conclusions.
-This issue extends beyond simple measurement error.
+In this paper, we introduce the concept of \textit{LLM hacking}, describing the phenomenon where researchers' LLM configuration choices result in incorrect downstream scientific conclusions.\footnote{We use ``hacking'' in the statistical sense (analogous to $p$-hacking).
+This is unrelated to cybersecurity or unauthorized system intrusion.} This issue extends beyond simple measurement error.
 LLM hacking often emerges from ambiguity about how to configure LLMs, but researchers can also deliberately exploit multiple configuration comparisons to achieve desirable, statistically significant results.
 Concerns about the reliability of hypothesis testing ~\citep{Breznau2022HypothesisUncertainty} and the risk of manufactured results~\citep{Head2015phacking,Stefan2023} are as old as scientific data analysis itself.
 However, while LLM hacking is related to $p$-hacking in its susceptibility to researcher degrees of freedom~\citep{Simmons2011}, it operates at the data generation stage rather than during the analysis stage.
 This creates an entirely new layer of vulnerability.

-Our work demonstrates that the scientific risk of LLM hacking is not merely theoretical but a pressing challenge for reproducibility in CSS.
-Our findings demand a fundamental reconsideration of how LLMs should be integrated into scientific workflows.
+Our work demonstrates that the scientific risk of LLM hacking is not merely theoretical but a pressing challenge for reproducibility and research integrity in CSS.
+Our findings demand a fundamental reconsideration of how LLMs should be integrated into scientific workflows, treating them as measurement tools that require rigorous validation~\citep{wallach2025position}.
 We provide practical recommendations, which we hope will help researchers navigate these challenges and harness the transformative potential of LLMs for CSS research, without falling prey to LLM hacking.

-\paragraph{Research questions.} Through a systematic literature review and an extensive CSS replication study, we address four fundamental research questions (RQs): \begin{itemize} \item \textbf{RQ1:} What are current practices for using LLMs as automated annotators in CSS research? \item \textbf{RQ2:} What is the risk of accidental LLM hacking across different tasks and models? \item \textbf{RQ3:} How can accidental LLM hacking risk be reduced through mitigation strategies and validation practices? \item \textbf{RQ4:} How feasible is intentional LLM hacking manipulation across different tasks? \end{itemize}
+\paragraph{Research questions.} Through a systematic literature review and an extensive CSS replication study, we address four fundamental research questions (RQs): \begin{itemize} \item \textbf{RQ1:} What are current practices for using LLMs as automated annotators in CSS research? \item \textbf{RQ2:} How feasible is intentional LLM hacking across different tasks? \item \textbf{RQ3:} What is the risk of accidental LLM hacking across different tasks and models? \item \textbf{RQ4:} To what extent can established mitigation strategies and validation practices reduce the risk of accidental LLM hacking? \end{itemize}